caocscar/ConnectedVehicleDocs/Events.md

 6|Value|steering wheel angle|degrees

 ### SteerAngleEvents Value
-The `Value` field contains an integer to be converted to degrees to communicate steer angle.
+The `Value` field contains an 8-bit unsigned integer that can be converted to steering angle degree.
-These values have to be converted before the steering wheel angle can be determined.
-The LSB units = 1.5 degrees and entries in this field have a range of -126 to +127, which facilitates steering angles between -/+189 degrees and a value signifying that the steering angle is unavailable.
+The least significant bit (LSB) units = 1.5 degrees and entries in this field have a range [0, 255].

-For example:
-- 0 = +1.5 degrees
-- -126 = -189 degrees and beyond
-- +126 = +189 degrees and beyond
-- +127 = unavailable steering angle
+#### Converting to Steering Angle (Degrees)

-More generally, for values between 0 and 126 you simply multiply by 1.5 degrees.
+- For values between 0 and 126, simply multiply by 1.5 degrees.
-However for value between 129 and 255, maskoff the highest bit (which is being used as a sign bit) by doing a bitwise AND with a value of 127.
+- For values between 129 and 255, mask off the highest bit (which is being used as a sign bit) by doing a bitwise AND with a value of 127.
 Then swap the remaining bit values by doing a bitwise exclusive OR with a value of 127 and then multiply by -1.5.

 ## ThrottlePositionEvents
 The `ThrottlePositionEvents.csv` file presents the relative position of the throttle.
 Throttle position is measured in percent, communicating the displacement of the throttle from its default position to it maximum displacement.